 * Tikkun Olam: Repair and heal the world

 * Tzedek, tzedek tirdorf: Righteousness, righteousness shall ye seek

 * Tza'ar Ba'alei Chaim: Acknowledge and prevent the suffering of living creatures, people and animals, for deliberately causing others pain darkens our souls.

-With that, I am rife with colorful yet positive contradictions.
+So who am I?
+A man rife with colorful yet positive contradictions.
 My nuances make the simple complex and vice versa.
-In short, a “Regular Joe” at that point in life where I know exactly who I am and what I want.
+Content and confident in my skin, I know who I am, and what I want and what I need.